 - Honors and awards received

-The Institute without the student’s written consent will not disclose education records unless disclosure is permitted by certain exceptions under FERPA, which exceptions are summarized in this policy below.
+The Middlebury Institute of International Studies at Monterey without the student’s written consent will not disclose education records unless disclosure is permitted by certain exceptions under FERPA, which exceptions are summarized in this policy below.

 B. Student's Written Consent